CarstenSavage47/data-analytics/README.md

 # data-analytics
-This is an example of some data cleaning and manipulation and other tasks in Python. main has all the functions.
+This is an example of some data cleaning and manipulation and other tasks in Python.

+Go to main for all functions.